Find Grad Schools

 37 Yearly Graduations

 The 9th most popular school in the country for other legal professions majors who are seeking their master's degree is William & Mary.
 Each year, around 8,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $18,253 per year, while in-state graduate students, on average, pay $10,905 per year.
+The average in-state tuition for full-time undergraduates is $17,434 per year, while in-state graduate students, on average, pay $10,516 per year.
 During the most recent year for which we have data, 37 people received their master's degree in other legal professions from William & Mary.
-Of these students, 65% were women and 8% were members of underrepresented racial-ethnic groups.
-William & Mary other legal professions graduates who receive their master's degree go on to jobs earning a median salary of $56,335.
+About 40% of this group were women, and 7% were students from an underrepresented racial-ethnic group.

 #10